 The wine is considered a “white answer to Burgundy Beaujolais " designated.
 As the only grape variety Melon de Bourgogne allowed.
 From the 1990s onwards Maceration u. barrel fermentation experimented.
 Before fermentation, the natural sugar content of the must must be at least 144 g / l, which is 9% vol alcohol content equivalent.
 If one in bad years enrichment (Chaptalization) is approved, the alcohol content of the fermented wine must not exceed 12% vol. The white wines produced normally (without yeast storage) can also be used as Nouveau (Primeur) can be marketed from the third of November to Thursday after the harvest.

-For the designation "sur lie" (on the yeast matured) on the bottle label, the wine must remain in contact with the yeast in the fermentation tank at least until March 1st of the year following the harvest after fermentation (see under lees ).
+For the designation "sur lie" (on the yeast matured) on the bottle label, the wine must remain in contact with the yeast after fermentation at least until March 1st of the year following the harvest (see under lees ).
 This is reserved for the three higher appellations.
 This gives the wines a fresh and sparkling taste.
 Another requirement is lower yields.
 The bottling takes place immediately after the tapping without clarification or filtration, For even more full-bodied wines, storage takes place until November 30th.

 Well-known producers in this area are Domaine de Beauregard, Domaine Bouffard, Domaine du Bois Bruley, Domaine de la Chambaudière, Château de la Chauvinière, Domaine Bruno Cormerais, Domaine Michel David, Donatien Bahuaud, Domaine de l'Ecu, Domaine de l'Errière, Château de la Ferté, Domaine Gadais Père et Fils, Gauthier, Domaine Guindon, Domaine de la Haute Févrie, Domaine du Haut Fresne, Domaine Landes des Chaboissières, Martin Luneau, Marquis de Golaine, Chateau de la Preuille, Sauvion, Domaine du Paradis.